 When it comes to portability, we need to take a look at screen size and weight.
-Most Chromebooks fall between 11 and 13 inches, so lugging Chromebooks around at school or in the office will be a breeze.
+Most fall between 11 and 13 inches, so hauling them around school or the office will be a breeze.

 How well does a Chromebook perform?